Helen Prejean: Dead Man Walking

 She published Dead Man Walking (1993), an account of her relationship with Sonnier and other inmates on death row, and the factors related to her growing opposition to the death penalty.
 The book was adapted for a 1995 feature film of the same name; she was portrayed by Susan Sarandon.

 Her book also was adapted as an opera of the same name, first produced by the San Francisco Opera in 2000.
 The libretto is by Terrence McNally and the music composed by Jake Heggie.
-It has also been adapted as a play of the same name, which was first produced in autumn 2003.
+It has also been adapted as a play of the same name, which was first produced in Autumn 2003.

-For her book, she drew from her experiences with Sonnier and with the convict Robert Lee Willie.
-He had been sentenced to death after being convicted of kidnapping and murder in two attacks in May 1980.
+For her book, she drew from her experiences with Sonnier and with the convict Robert Lee Willie, who had been sentenced to death after being convicted of kidnapping and murder in two attacks in May 1980.
 Prejean also explored the effects that conducting the death penalty has on attorneys, prison guards, other prison officials, and the families of both convicted murderers and their victims.
 Since then Prejean has worked with other men sentenced to death.

 In December 2010, Prejean donated all of her archival papers to DePaul University.